soulcasey/IT-383/Evaluation.md

 * Mobile VR Station: https://www.youtube.com/watch?v=RkgtWU5WqUY

 ### Evaluation Strategies
-User specific questions
+User Specific Questions
 * Do you have prior experience with VR games?
 (Yes / No)
 * Do you play a lot of shooting games?
 (Yes / No)
 * On a scale of 1 to 10, how comfortable are you with using VR controls?
 * What type of games do you usually enjoy? (e.g., FPS, RPG, Puzzle, etc.)
 * Do you experience motion sickness while using VR?
-(Never / Sometimes / Often) Game specific questions
+(Never / Sometimes / Often)

+Game Specific Questions
 * Do you find the gun interactions to be natural?
 (Yes / No)
 * On a scale of 1 to 10, how realistic did the weapon handling feel?
 * Were you able to aim and shoot accurately?
 (Yes / No)